 The book complements our dedication to caregivers of people with Parkinson’s.

+Learn how hospice and palliative care can provide services to assure the highest quality of life and best possible end-of-life care.
 Understand the differences between hospice and palliative care and how both can provide services to assure the highest quality of life and best possible end-of-life care, from our Caring and Coping workbook.

 As a secondary caregiver your job is to support the primary caregiver.